studiometa/js-toolkit/packages/docs/api/services/usePointer.md

 - Type: `Object`
 - Interface: `{ x: number, y: number }`

 The maximum value the pointer can reach.
-It will always be `window.innerWidth` and `window.innerHeight`.
+The values of `window.innerWidth` and `window.innerHeight` by default, the widht and height of the element when the service is used with a target element.